rwieruch/blog_robinwieruch_content/blog/react-starter/index.md

 - no desire to use opt-in abstractions (e.g. Next.js) until they become the default
 - SPAs just work and feel like being finally stable
 - companies are tired of reinventing the wheel
-  - but they have to stick to trends, otherwise developers work somewhere else
+  - but they have to stick to trends, otherwise hiring issue
-- no immediate need for SSR (yet), until the DX surpasses SPAs
+- no immediate need for SSR (yet), until the DX surpasses SPAs (perhaps with stable RSC)
 - bleeding edge tech solves many problems ...
   - which day to day tech workers working on internal B2B do not face
   - which forces more educational content on non-web dev first companies